 Net Excess Generation

 Renewable energy facilities on military installations do not affect the cap.
 Any customer net excess generation (NEG) is carried over to the customer’s next bill.
 Any NEG shall be used within twelve months of the month earned; if not, it is granted to the utility with no compensation for the customer.
 Net metering is also available under a time-of-use metering arrangement.

 Renewable Energy Credit Ownership

-Beginning July 1, 2015, the utility owns the renewable energy credits (RECs) generated by a customer's net-metered system, unless the customer elects not to transfer ownership of these RECs at the time of application.
-Prior to July 1, 2015, a net-metered customer retained default ownership of RECs unless the customer elected to transfer ownership to the utility.
+Beginning January 1, 2017, the utility owns the renewable energy credits (RECs) generated by a customer's net-metered system, unless the customer elects not to transfer ownership of these RECs at the time of application.
+Until 2017, net-metered customers retain default ownership of RECs unless the customer elects to transfer ownership to the utility.

 Utilities may require a customer to comply with generation interconnection, safety and reliability requirements, as determined by the PSB, and may charge reasonable fees for interconnection, establishment, special metering, meter reading, accounting, account correcting, and account maintenance of net-metered systems greater than 15 kW in capacity.
 (Interconnection requirements for systems 150 kW or less are accessible at the program website listed above.
 Interconnection requirements for systems greater than 150 kW must follow the interconnection procedures specified in PSB Rule 5.500).